 The surgical options are also many.
-It is always a matter of dilemma for the patient to decide between using the eye drops for the rest of his or her life or choose the surgical options to hopefully not need any medical treatment later.
+It is always a matter of dilemma for the patient to decide between using the eye drops for the rest of his or her life or choose the glaucoma surgical options to hopefully not need any medical treatment later.

-What Are the Available Surgical Options
+What Are the Available Glaucoma Surgery Options?

 The patients of open angle type of glaucoma may be advised laser surgery – ALT (argon laser trabeculoplasty) or SLT (selective laser trabeculoplasty).
 The effect of trabeculoplasty usually does not last long and re-treatment or surgery may be advised later.

 The patients of angle closure type of glaucoma benefit from laser peripheral iridotomy and the results are usually good.

 The most commonly performed glaucoma surgery is trabeculectomy which is quite effective but the chances of complications are also more.

 Non-penetrating glaucoma surgeries also achieve good intraocular pressure (IOP) control.
 They include: